 As of this moment, you are no longer in the content writing business.
 You are in the problem solving business, the solution to which happens to be a freelance writing opportunity.

 High paying writing jobs exist to solve a larger client problem.
 For example, that guest post you just cranked out?
-It helped someone rank their dental practice on Google, bringing fresh customers in the door.
+It helped someone rank their dental practice on Google, bringing customers in the door.

 All other things being equal, focus on projects which create substantial value for your clients.